V.H. Apelian's Blog

 Vahe H. Apelian

 I leave it to historians to negate me.
 In my view the first Armenian students' public protest against the Turks took place on April 6, 1970 in the American University of Beirut.
 Attached is my recollection of the protest.
-I and my classmate Movses Hovsepian who would become my brother-in-law, appear in the magnified section of the attached picture that appeared on the front page of the Aztag Daily the following day.
+I and my classmate Movses Hovsepian who would become my brother-in-law, appear in the attached picture that appeared on the front page of the Aztag Daily the following day.

 April 6, 1970 marks the date that I, along many other Armenian students, participated in our first ever protest against Turkey over an exhibit that was organized by the Turkish Embassy to take place in the West Hall building located in the center of the American University of Beirut campus.
 The timing of the exhibit in the month of April, when we commemorate the genocide, could not have been coincidental.
 The exhibit would have highlighted Turkish culture.